MelonKony/millmint/content/utopia/society/state/education.md

 #### Faith Schools

 Faith schools in Vekllei are affiliated with an approved religious organisation.
 The curriculum of faith schools have a religious character, usually Jewish or Roman Catholic.
 Faith schools are still required to adhere to the [Commonwealth curriculum](#curriculum) as a minimum education standard.
+Faith Schools are also an exception to the universal coeducational system of the Commonwealth, since two schools in Oslola and one in the Kalina Isles are single-sex boarding schools.

 #### Boarding Schools